Healthy Pumpkin Chocolate Chip Muffins {sweetened with applesauce}

 • 1/2 cup organic sugar (or coconut sugar)

-• 3 cups Wheat Montana non-GMO flour, or all purpose
+• 3 cups whole wheat or all purpose flour (like Wheat Montana)

 • 2 cups dark or semisweet chocolate chips